 As a Youth Worker you will guide and support young people to help them on an individual or group basis, offering practical, personal, emotional, social and educational support to help them reach their full potential and positively participate in their community.

 Youth Justice – Adelaide Youth Training Centre- Kurlana Tapa

 Recruitment Status: Open

-The Department for Communities and Social Inclusion (DCSI) is offering exciting employment opportunities for energetic, compassionate and flexible individuals, who feel they can support and impact positively upon the lives of young people in custody.
+The Department of Human Services (DHS) is offering exciting employment opportunities for energetic, compassionate and flexible individuals, who feel they can support and impact positively upon the lives of young people in custody.

 Successful applicants will be offered the unique opportunity to embark upon a 12-month probationary period within the AYTC, with a view to ongoing roles.